DragonMeme/terraform-linux-vm-azure/README.md

 export ARM_ACCESS_KEY=$(az storage account keys list --resource-group RG --account-name tfstatetest --query [0].value -o tsv)
 ```

+Run the output in a bash terminal (git bash works on both windows and linux).

 ### Windows 10:
 Preparation: You will have to have terraform setup as an environment variable before following this step.
 Otherwise the easy way is to move the `terraform.exe` file to the same directory as your project.